PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 and preserve its captured final boundary-normalization/model-only MulAdd-bridge boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Final internal channel-slice result characterization checkpoint

+The later of the two `_optimize_internal_transpose_channel_slice_nhwc_propagation_chains()` production calls returns the same stable four-counter dictionary as the already captured first occurrence.
+It is model-only and currently discards its result.

+A strict expected-failure orchestration contract requires only that later result to be retained as `_final_internal_channel_slice_stats`.
+It keeps the first `_terminal_internal_channel_slice_stats` target fixed and preserves the captured `_final_boundary_input_normalization_stats` predecessor plus the later model-only Transpose/channel-slice MulAdd-bridge successor.

+At implementation, replace only the later expression with an assignment.
+Do not change the first occurrence or target, wrapper or pass implementation, four-key schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/ LayoutState behavior, callback arguments, pass order, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused boundary/internal channel-slice owners, both occurrence boundaries, boundary normalization/layout, terminal orchestration, architecture, and pass-efficiency gate: `341 passed, 1 xfailed in 19.24s`
+- branch-changed broad suite plus boundary-input, channel-slice/pad-Mul, terminal orchestration, architecture, and pass-efficiency coverage:
+  `1385 passed, 1 xfailed in 23.71s`

+The sole strict expected failure is the intentionally unimplemented final internal channel-slice result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.